-I would recommend this cleansing oil without reservations, first of all, it works for every skin types, gets all your make up off and is excellent value for money.
+I would recommend this cleansing oil without reservations, first of all, it works for every skin type, gets all your make-up off and is excellent value for money.
 What is not to love!
 So run don’t walk to buy the product and you won’t regret it.

 Where to buy

 - Simple Sensitive Skin Experts Hydrating Cleansing Oil

 - Avon True Nutra Effects Lightweight Cleansing Oil